marcuspollio/FreeCAD-website/README.md

 - If developing with the IDE `VSCodium`, the extension `Hugo Language and Syntax Support` is recommended.

 NOTE: Space placeholder images are from [Euderion](https://deviantart.com/EUDERION).
 To replace with FreeCAD specific images.

+## License

+This repository is licensed under the [GNU Lesser General Public License Version 2.1](https://github.com/marcuspollio/FreeCAD-website/blob/testing/LICENSE "Read the license text").

+### Content

+Content of the website (folder "/content/") is licensed under [Creative Commons Attribution ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/ "Read about the license").
+By default, it is copyrighted by and attributed to "FreeCAD contributors".
+If they wish so, authors can specify the respective attribution for the content they produce.
+For Markdown files, the attribution is specified in the "author" field of the front matter.

+By submitting Pull Requests to this repository, please make sure you are the author of the content uploaded, or otherwise that you have right to share it here under the CC-BY-SA 4.0 license and make sure the original author is mentioned.
+Also note that sharing images with people is subject to obtaining appropriate consent.

+### FreeCAD branded resources

+The trademark of FreeCAD branded resources (e.g. FreeCAD logo) is registered and owned by the [FreeCAD Project Association](https://fpa.freecad.org/handbook "Read the FPA Handbook").

+### Theme

+The FC theme folder is licensed under the [MIT License](https://github.com/marcuspollio/FreeCAD-website/blob/testing/themes/FC/LICENSE "Read the license text").